Dino Melaye: Governorship ambition

-Bills and Motions Sponsored
+Bills and motions sponsored

 Dino Melaye sponsored about 20 bills and moved over 30 motions in the 8th national assembly.
 One of such bills is "A Bill for an Act to provide for the Establishment of a Federal University of Agriculture, Kabba.
 During his tenure his government provisions for its due management, administration and other related matters, 2017 (S.B.
 402)."

 Other bills were passed by his government which was sponsored by him which include: "A Bill for the prohibition of persons from lynching, mob action and extrajudicial executions", It seeks to protect crime suspects from extrajudicial and summary executions by offering statutory protection.
 The disability integration bill, protection against domestic violence act are other bills sponsored by Sen. Melaye.

+He sponsored the bill to checkmate the discrepancies in subsidy Payments and non-remittance of Fund by the NNPC to the Federation Account.
+2017.

 Dino was said he regretted supporting Buhari in the 2015 general election.